HOMEHANDMADE SCABBARDSSWORD SHOPCONTACT DBKHOW TO ORDER

 With proper care & maintenance your DBK scabbard & leatherwork will last you many generations to come.
 Here are a few simple guidelines to follow in order to best maintain your scabbard and keep it performing just the same as the day you got it.

-• DBK scabbards are built using historical methods and material treatment.
-We use nothing but premium materials, including the highest quality leather & wood, and excel at assembling a premium build meant to last for generations.
+• DBK scabbards are built using the finest craftsmanship & utmost care, and for each scabbard we build we can be proud to say they're built to last.
+We use nothing but premium materials, including the highest quality leather & wood to assure your build will last for generations.
 However, the build is made of the natural materials wood & leather.
-Each of which are susceptible to wear & tear, and mother nature.
+Each of which over time are susceptible to wear & tear, mother nature, and natural aging.

 • Our scabbards are designed with wool lining.
 To properly sheathe your sword into your DBK scabbard, slide the blade in so that the edge of the blade rides along the inside edge.
 This is to compensate for the wool lining and to prevent the tip of the blade from catching the wool.
 In the event you feel the blade tip catching the wool, stop and pull back slightly and re-adjust the angle of slide.
 Often times, it is just the tip catching the wool at an odd angle.
 After only a few tries you will become quite proficient at sheathing the blade.